 If you’d like, you can add in any filters, text, etc. Then tap Send to > Your Story > Share.

-Developing IGTV content is yet another way to increase your brand’s reach and grow a loyal fan base.
+Developing content exclusively for IGTV is yet another way to increase your brand’s reach and grow a loyal fan base.
 People watch tons of video, which is something we’ve said a million times and have read a million more.

-When you look at the slow growth of IGTV, it’s reasonable to think, “is this really the best channel to invest both my time and my marketing resources?”
-IGTV might not be right for you, particularly if you don’t have the time to go “all in.”
+When you look at the slow growth of the platform, it’s reasonable to think, “is this really the best channel to invest both my time and my marketing resources?”
+And it may not be, particularly if you don’t have the time to go “all in.”

 If you’re considering making a splash on IGTV, here are some best practices that should be included in your strategy, no matter what kind of business you’re in.

 Make sure any video you post represents your brand and appeals to your target audience.
-The idea here is that your viewers can instantly recognize your brand when they browse through the IGTV channels.
+The idea here is that your viewers can instantly recognize your brand when they browse through the different channels on the platform.